how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

 Cloud Functions is a Google Cloud Platform (GCP) service, but it has a series of Firebase-specific events, so we often refer to those events as Cloud Functions for Firebase.

-Cloud Functions is really for all of GCP, not just Firebase.
-But it is extremely useful when combined with Firebase.
+Cloud Functions is for all of GCP, not just Firebase... but it's especially useful when combined with Firebase.

 Here's a quick list of some Cloud Functions event sources: